o19s/opensearch-ubi/README.md

 ```

 See the [Quick Start](documentation/documentation.md#quick-start) section in the documentation for a complete example of how to initialize the plugin and store events and queries.

+## Releasing

+Run `tag-and-release.sh` to create and push a tag to GitHub.
+The tag will kick off the GitHub Action to build the release.
+After running `tag-and-release.sh`, update the version numbers in `gradle.properties` and the `Dockerfile`.